تخطَّ إلى المحتوى

 • run specific validation;

-These operations are run based on the features supported or not supported, their level of support, and the configuration that the user uses.
+These operations are run based on the features supported or not supported, their level of support, the desired amount of logging, and the user’s own configuration.

 The following configuration tells Astro that this adapter has experimental support for the Sharp-powered built-in image service: